Curriculum-RLAIF: Curriculum Alignment with Reinforcement Learning from AI Feedback

-\emph{Pretrained large-scale reward models can effectively evaluate sample difficulty}: We evaluate the effectiveness of a pretrained reward model for difficulty measurement.
-Specifically, we select the pretrained large-scale reward model TextEval-Llama3.1-70B, which ranks as the best when we conduct the experiments in the category of generative reward modeling in the RewardBench leaderboard\footnote{\url{https://huggingface.co/spaces/allenai/reward-bench}}.
-We formulate a difficulty evaluation metric \emph{reward distance} $\Delta r = | r(y_1) - r(y_2) |$, where $r(y_i), i \in \{1,2\}$ represents the reward score predicted by the reward model given response $y_i$.
-Fig.~\ref{fig:preliminar_study}~(c) illustrates the correlation between $\Delta r$ and confidence score, with $\Delta r$ normalized to the range of $[1, 9]$, where a positive correlation can be observed.
-This indicates that the pretrained reward model effectively evaluates sample difficulty using reward distance as a metric.
-In the subsequent sections, we employ a pretrained reward model using the reward distance metric as a surrogate evaluator, in place of human evaluators.
-This approach facilitates the visualization and analysis of data distributions in terms of difficulty, providing in-depth insights into the underlying mechanisms of different methods.
-Details of evaluation experiments in this preliminary study are described in Appendix~\ref{app:preliminary_study}.
+(ii) \emph{Pretrained large-scale reward models can effectively evaluate sample difficulty}: We further evaluate the effectiveness of leveraging a pretrained reward model for difficulty measurement.
+Specifically, we select TextEval-Llama3.1-70B, which ranks as the best when we conduct the experiments in the generative reward modeling category of the RewardBench leaderboard~\citep{rewardbench}.
+We formulate a difficulty evaluation metric \emph{reward distance}, defined as $\Delta r = | r(y_1) - r(y_2) |$, where $r(y_i)$ represents the scalar score predicted by the reward model given response $y_i$.
+Figure~\ref{fig:preliminar_study} (right) illustrates the relationship between $\Delta r$ and confidence scores, with $\Delta r$ normalized to the range of $[1, 9]$, revealing a distinct positive correlation.
+This confirms that the reward distance derived from the high-quality pretrained reward model serves as an effective indicator of sample difficulty.
+Consequently, throughout the subsequent sections, we adopt this metric as a reliable surrogate for human evaluation.
+This approach facilitates the visualization and analysis of data distributions in terms of difficulty, thereby providing in-depth insights into the underlying mechanisms of different alignment methods.
+Details regarding these evaluation experiments are described in Appendix~\ref{app:preliminary_study}.